 Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Visit Jimmy The Koala

 Welcome to Koala Express.
 The cutest koala, kangaroo and wombat plush toys.
 By purchasing one of our cuddly Australian made gifts you are helping preserve the natural habitat of the Australian koala.
 We've been doing it since 2001.
-Out latest donation was to the Wildlife Preservation Society of Queensland.
+Our latest donations were to Fauna Rescue SA and the Wildlife Preservation Society of Queensland.

 © Koala Express.
 All Rights Reserved.